jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 1. (similar) Have you ever had to force an employee to do something they disagreed with?

+1. Suppose you gave your team the task of building the fastest car in the world.
+And one of the requirements it that it must use a gas engine.
+Then your team determines that they could accomplish this using a gas engine but it would only be marginally faster.
+If an electric motor was used it would be far faster than anything ever made.
+   How do you proceed?
+  - Is it more important to follow specs to produce the best result?

 1. If an employee did something different than what you told them to do, how would you respond?
   - Does he trust his employees?